NautiyalLab/DIY-NAMIC-Data-Analysis/README.md

     - Output: ALL metric parameters for SELECTED day
         - title format: ***M0228_0229_18-06_P5.csv***
         **(M-startdate_enddate_starttime-endtime_paradigm)** 'M' stands for metric

+After getting the metrics for each day, move the files into a single folder for the next step.

 - **Step2: Make a summary excel sheet (different parameters saved into different sheets)**
     - Input: Selected Folder (metrics for each day)
     - Output: Summary Excel Sheet
         - title format: ***Group5_dark_Summary.xlsx***

 - **Plotting**
     - In Development